Mini Glazed Strawberry Scones

 Mini Glazed Strawberry Scones are tangy buttermilk scones bursting with fresh strawberries and topped with a luscious vanilla glaze.
 They’re perfect for brunch!

-When it comes to breakfast, I have a routine.
-I’ll have oatmeal with fruit, some type of healthier muffin or quick bread if I’ve been baking, or toast with peanut butter and banana.
-It’s always pretty simple, with a nice cup of coffee to round things out (the coffee is a must).
-When it comes to brunch, that’s where things get exciting for me.
+Brunch is where things get exciting for me.
 I like to make things that are out of the norm so it’s special, and that’s precisely where these Mini Glazed Strawberry Scones come in.

 I don’t make scones very often, so that automatically makes them special, but when they’ve got sweet, juicy strawberries in them with a heavenly vanilla bean glaze, they’re downright exciting.

 These Mini Glazed Strawberry Scones were inspired by Tate+Lyle® Organic Sugars, which are certified organic as well as Fairtrade Certified.
 That translates into fair prices and opportunities for small-scale sugarcane farmers to invest in their communities for a sustainable future, which is important to me.

-Tate+Lyle® Organic Sugars are an inspiring choice of sugar as it’s delicately grown in sunny organic fields, then it’s lightly refined to create an extraordinary sweetener.
+These products are an inspiring choice of sugar as it’s delicately grown in sunny organic fields, then it’s lightly refined to create an extraordinary sweetener.
 You can feel positively good about using their products in your baked goods, coffee, and anything that needs some sweetening up!
-Tate+Lyle® Organic Sugars can be found in the sweetener aisle at Walmart.
-Use the product locator page at tateandlylesugars.com/us/ to find them in a store near you!
+These sugars can be found in the sweetener aisle at Walmart.

 I was lucky enough to receive both Tate+Lyle® Organic Pure Cane Sugar and Tate+Lyle® Organic Turbinado Raw Cane Sugar as shown in the photo below.